1916–1917 northern Minnesota lumber strike: Miners' strike on the Mesabi Range

 In mid-1916, miners on the Mesabi Range in northern Minnesota launched a spontaneous labor strike.
 The range, situated about 75 mi north of the city of Duluth, was a major iron ore mining region and part of the larger Iron Range.
-This strike began with a walkout led by Joe Greeni, a Czech immigrant, on June 2, and at its peak it involved about several thousand miners, primarily immigrants.
+This strike began with a walkout led by Joe Greeni, a Czech immigrant, on June 2, and at its peak it involved several thousand miners, primarily immigrants.
 The labor dispute lasted for several months, but by September, with strike funds running low, numerous instances of violent confrontations between strikers and law enforcement officials, and many of the strike leaders imprisoned, miners began to return to work, and the strike officially ended on September 17.
 Despite the strike ending without a labor contract in place between the miners and the mining companies on the range, many of the companies began instituting changes to address the causes of the strike, such as increased pay and an eight-hour workday.